Complete guide to audio visual cables

 For commercial and industrial applications, coaxial cables are the go-to audio visual cable.
 Coaxial cables transmit radio frequency (RF) signals with excellent signal integrity due to their multiple insulating layers and cable shielding.
 Because of their durability and resistance to interference, they’re used for a huge range of applications, including broadband internet networking cables, cable television signals, CCTV systems, telephone trunk lines, high-speed computer data busses, radio transmission, and many other applications in the telecommunications, entertainment, and even military and automotive industries.
 There are many different types of coaxial cable to suit this wide range of uses and environments, such as RG-6, RG-11, RG-59, and RG-213 coaxial cables.

-Here at Custom Designed Cables, we’ll work with you from start to finish to design, manufacture and test your custom audio visual cables, ensuring that they deliver the exact requirements you’re looking for.
+Here at Custom Designed Cables, we’ll work with you from start to finish to design, manufacture and test your custom audio-visual cables, ensuring that they deliver the exact requirements you’re looking for.
 No project is too complex or demanding for our team of cable construction experts, so get in touch with us today for an initial consultation.